juliacodez/nodered-workshop/content/Sending and Recieving SMS/_index.md

 2. Open the properties for the Send SMS node, select your API key as the **Nexmo Credentials**.
 {{% notice tip %}}
  You will notice that next to the *To*, *From* and *Text* fields there are **{}** symbols, this is to indicate that these fields support templating.
-You can either enter static vaules in these fields or use dynamic vaules from previous messages or other parts of your NodeRED flow.
+You can either enter static values in these fields or use dynamic values from previous messages or other parts of your NodeRED flow.
 {{% /notice  %}}

 4. In the previous section you viewed the details of the incoming SMS in your debug window, this contained the **msg.payload** object with its own properties.
 We will use these to setup our response message:
     - **msisdn** was the number that sent the message to your application
-    - **to** is your Nexmo number
+    - **to** is your virtual number
     - **text**contains the contents of the message.

 5. In the **To** field for Send SMS enter ``{{msg.payload.msisdn}}`` so that we use the sender of the original message as our recipient in the response.